rjfogarty/Lomberk-Lab-Website/team/index.md

 Our team focuses on epigenetic mechanisms that drive pancreatic cancer by combining molecular biology and computational approaches.
 We leverage these insights to develop and test targeted experimental therapeutics.

-Our laboratory is actively recruiting for a Research Technician as well as graduate students who take pride in rigorous science and is eager to develop their skills within a collaborative, discovery-driven research environment.
+Our laboratory is actively recruiting for a Research Technician as well as graduate students who take pride in rigorous science and are eager to develop their skills within a collaborative, discovery-driven research environment.
 Please inquire with Dr. Gwen Lomberk if you are interested in joining our team!

 {% include section.html %}

 {% include list.html data="members" component="portrait" filter="role == 'pi'" %}
 {% include list.html data="members" component="portrait" filter="role != 'pi'" %}

-{% include section.html background="images/background.jpg" dark=true %}
+{% include section.html background="images/background.jpg" dark=true %}Lab Photos

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

 {% include section.html %}